 - Work and Study in Switzerland

-Who Needs a Switzerland Student Visa?
+Do you Need a Switzerland Student Visa?

 Since Switzerland is part of the Schengen area, the Schengen visa gives you the right to enter the country, but if you want to stay there as a student, you need to take a few more steps.
 The procedures for EU/EFTA and non-EU/EFTA students are different.